5 Best Places to Live in Hertfordshire

 Hertfordshire was known for having the highest population density of any English County.

 Hertfordshire is also known for its affluent areas, which makes life easier for its residents.
-But like any other county, it has its best and worst places to live.
+But like any other country, it has its best and worst places to live.

 How far is London from Hertfordshire?